 This post contains affiliate links.
 Full disclosure is at the bottom of the article.

-Bottom: Sicilian-Style Vanilla Bean Gelato
+Bottom: Sicilian-Style Gelato Base

-Using best quality ingredients will produce the most flavorful gelato.
+Using the best quality ingredients will produce the most flavorful frozen treats.
 Use super-fresh eggs, whole milk, and cream as well as top-quality flavorings, such as vanilla beans, pure vanilla extract, and cocoa powder.
 If you’re making fruit varieties, use seasonally fresh, perfectly ripe fruits or top-quality fruit purees.
 I don’t recommend using skim or partially skimmed milk because the texture and taste simply won’t be the same.

 If you’re lactose intolerant, you can substitute lactose-free milk and cream.

-Never made gelato before?
-Curious about what makes gelato different from ice cream?
+Never made Italian ice cream before?
+Curious about what makes it different from ice cream?
 Check out my detailed video class: How to Make Gelato: Tips and Recipes to Make the Delightful Italian Frozen Treat.
-In it, you’ll find out what makes gelato different from ice cream, how to make a versatile gelato base you can turn into a variety of flavors, and all my secrets and tips to churn and serve outstanding gelato.
+In it, you’ll find out what makes gelato different from ice cream, how to make a versatile base you can turn into a variety of flavors, and all my secrets and tips to churn and serve an outstanding frozen treat.
 I even share how to make dairy-free vegan gelato!
-In short, it’s a very thorough, colorful class that will quickly turn you into a gelato master.
+In short, it’s a very thorough, colorful class that will turn you into a master churner in no time.
 Watch Now!

 Tell me how you liked it!
 Leave a comment or take a picture and tag it with @foodnouveau on Instagram.

 This site is a participant in the Amazon Associates Program, an affiliate advertising program designed to provide a means for the site to earn fees by linking to Amazon and affiliated sites.
-If you click on an affiliate link, I may earn advertising or referral fees if you make a purchase through such links, at no extra cost to you.
-This helps me creating new content for the blog–so thank you!
+If you click on an affiliate link, I may earn advertising or referral fees if you purchase through such links, at no extra cost to you.
+This helps me create new content for the blog–so thank you!
 Learn more about advertising on this site by reading my Disclosure Policy.